A commitment to Indigenous Education

 Loreto Normanhurst is proud to offer a dedicated Indigenous Program to Aboriginal and Torres Strait Islander students from across Australia

-Loreto Normanhurst offers bursaries to Aboriginal and Torres Strait Islander students so they may have a greater educational opportunity than perhaps is available in their own community.
+Loreto Normanhurst offers Indigenous Scholarships to Aboriginal and Torres Strait Islander students so they may have a greater educational opportunity than perhaps is available in their own community.
 These students are drawn from all over Australia: Bourke, Broome, Darwin and other parts of NSW.
 The school works in partnership with the students’ families and communities so they remain connected to their community in a relevant and respectful way.
-This program is supported by generous donations to the school’s Bursary (Welfare) Fund and in its partnership with the Australian Indigenous Education Foundation (AIEF).
+This program is supported by generous donations to the school’s Indigenous Scholarship Fund and in its partnership with the Australian Indigenous Education Foundation (AIEF).

 For those Indigenous students in our program, we aim to: